nancyyanyu/nancyyanyu.github.io/content/posts/paper-CLIP/index.md

 ## **Selecting an Efficient Pre-Training Method - Contrastive learning**

-- Given a batch of N (image, text) pairs, CLIP is trained to predict which of the $N\times N$ possible (image, text) pairings across a batch actually occurred.
+- Given a batch of N (image, text) pairs, CLIP is trained to predict which of the $N x N$ possible (image, text) pairings across a batch actually occurred.
 - CLIP learns a **multi-modal embedding** space by jointly training an image encoder and text encoder to
     - Maximize the **cosine similarity** of the image and text embeddings of the $N$ real pairs in the batch;
     - Minimize the **cosine similarity** of the embeddings of the $N^2 - N$ incorrect pairings.